 Direct deposits

-Direct deposits within the ACH network are the term that usually describes money paid out of a bank account from a business. s They can refer to:
+Direct deposits within the ACH network are the term that usually describes money paid out of a bank account from a business.
+They can refer to:

 - Salaries paid into employee accounts